Fragments of Time: Composition

-"Fragments of Time" is performed in common time and at a tempo of 132 beats per minute.
-It is in the key of C Major, and the vocal ranges from G4 to A5.
+"Fragments of Time" is performed in common time and at a tempo of 130 beats per minute.
+It is in the key of C Major, and the vocal ranges from G3 to A4.
 Edwards commented that the lyrics were inspired by his desire to capture the moments he experienced during his visit to the duo's studio sessions in California; in particular he desired to stay in the area and to reminisce.
 More specifically he sings about "the gold and the silver dream", and creating "these random memories".
 William Goodman of Fuse wrote that "Fragments of Time" is "a total Hall & Oates nod and it's on a road to paradise".
 Ryan Schreiber of Pitchfork compared the song to the "80s country pop" of Sheena Easton.

+"The Writing of Fragments of Time"

+On 22 February 2023, exactly two years after Daft Punk announced their breakup as a duo, a 10th anniversary edition of Random Access Memories was announced.
+The anniversary reissue, releasing on 12 May, includes 35 minutes of previously unreleased demos and studio outtakes.
+One of the bonus tracks, called "The Writing of Fragments of Time" was released on 22 March as the first single from the reissue.
+The documentary-styled track contains spoken discussions and sung improvisations between Thomas Bangalter and Todd Edwards, as they work on the lyrics and melody of the song.
+These outtakes were edited and compiled excerpts from a studio session recorded on 29 February 2012.
+Bangalter and Edwards did not know that the engineers were recording the session at the time.
+The single was accompanied by a music video directed by Daft Punk's creative director Cédric Hervet.

+In an interview with Zane Lowe of Apple Music 1 following the premiere of the track, Edwards said "You’ll hear me laughing because Thomas [Bangalter] came up with some really damn witty lines in it."
+He also expressed that he was not shocked by the duo's breakup and expressed hope that younger producers would be more willing to follow Daft Punk's example and take risks in the industry.